 NavigationView is a container view that provides a navigation interface for hierarchical content.
 It’s used to manage a stack of views, allowing users to navigate to deeper levels of content and return.

-is deprecated in iOS 16 and later.
-For new apps, or apps targeting newer OS versions, it is recommended to use NavigationStack
+Note: NavigationView is deprecated in iOS 16 and later.
+For new apps, or apps targeting newer OS versions, it is recommended to use NavigationStack.

 Parameters: